pieterbl/public/LEGO-MOC-Colonial-Viper-MK1-White-Orange/README.md

 # Size Information

-Once you have completed this LEGO model, it will have folling dimensions:
+Once you have completed this LEGO model, it will have following dimensions:

 - Length: 30.0 CM
 - Width: 17.0 CM